cehojac/antonella-framework-for-wp/readme.md

 ## License
  [MIT License](LICENSE.md)

- **RELATIONSHIP WITH WORDPRESS AND GPL**
-Antonella Framework is licensed under the MIT license.
-However, any plugin created using Antonella Framework and distributed for use within WordPress **must comply with the [GPL license](https://wordpress.org/about/license/)**, in accordance with WordPress requirements and the philosophy of free software.
+**Important:** If you create a WordPress plugin using Antonella Framework and distribute it, your plugin **must be [GPL license](https://wordpress.org/about/license/)**, in accordance with WordPress licensing requirements.

 ## Requeriments
 * php (minimun 5.6)